tinymce/tinymce-docs/developer-guide/plugins-toolbar-menu-controls.md

 ## noneditable

-The `noneditable` plugin adds non-editable support for any element assigned the `mceNonEditable` class.
-In other words, users won't be able to edit content within elements containing the class `noneditable`.
+This plugin enables you to prevent users from being able to change (i.e. edit) content within elements assigned the `mceNonEditable` class.

-This class name is configurable using the `noneditable_noneditable_class` option (see below).

 **Type:** `String`